songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_rbac.md

 ---
 title: "RBAC"
-weight: 7
+weight: 1
-sectionnumber: 1.7
+sectionnumber: 3.1
 ---

 ## Role Based Access Control

 Until now we just assumed that we have the necessary right to do our tasks in kubernetes.
-But how are users [Authenticated](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) an [Authorized](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in Kubernetes/the Kubernetes API?
+But how are users [Authenticated](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) and [Authorized](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in Kubernetes/the Kubernetes API?

 ### Users in Kubernetes